j44p28nm92-source/ios-audio-gatekeeping-study/README.md

 #
 # LISTINGS & FEEDS
-Note: We will remove all static listings from GitHub and replace all the links with outsourced dynamic links.
+Note: We will remove all static listings from GitHub and replace all the links with outsourced dynamic lists and search engine feeds.
+Some examples are here below.

+#
 ## Monthly FEEDS EXAMPLE
 An example of a monthly release feed (July 2026)